 The 10 Best Carburetor & Throttle Body Cleaners

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Consisting mainly of the same base chemicals, carburetor and throttle body cleaners can be used to remove dirt and grime from some of your vehicle's most important components, leaving them in better condition and improving the overall life of your engine.
 They are not always interchangeable, however, and you should check you car manual for the recommended product before purchase.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes